johanndominicthomas/Real-time-NIDS-using-Machine-Learning/README.md

 venv/bin/activate main.py
 ```

--Click on the url to go to the Dashboard.
+-  Click on the url to go to the Dashboard.